 It’s bad enough that you have to spend countless hours filing a tax return.
 But it’s even worse when mistakes and omissions in your return come back to bite you.
 Choosing the right tax preparation firm can save you a lot of trouble when it comes to filing your taxes.

-The business is dominated by national tax preparation firms, such as Jackson Hewitt, Liberty Tax Service, and H&R Block, which control about 50 percent of the market share.
+The tax preparation business is dominated by national tax preparation firms, such as Jackson Hewitt, Liberty Tax Service, and H&R Block, which control about 50% of the market share.
 However, you don’t have to be part of a large company to provide quality tax preparation services.
-In fact, the initial investment to start a tax preparation business is minimal, which explains why 75 percent of tax preparation firms are small setups with a single employee.
+In fact, the initial investment to start a tax preparation business is minimal, which explains why 75% of tax preparation firms are small setups with a single employee.
 Don’t overpay for services you can do yourself.